nerves-hub/documentation/outline-scratch-file.md

 out to reference documentation and explanations but should be a straight-line journey for setting up the particular thing it is about.

+- Introduction :: What is NervesHub, why is it useful, what job does it do.
+Try to keep it brief but fairly dense.
+- High-level architecture :: Update the diagram

 - Quickstart :: A fast guide to getting up and running with NervesHub on a device with the simplest possible setup.
 Starting at mix nerves.new and ending at successfully shipping a firmware update.
   - Create your project
   - Set up your NervesHub product (match app name for convenience)